 The significance of the Lozman case is not simply procedural; namely, whether floating structures are preemptively governed by federal maritime law.
 There are numerous substantive consequences as well.
 For example, tort, employment, and safety laws are vastly different when applied to vessels versus structures that happen to float (e.g., 46 U.S.C.
 SS 31341-343; 30505-3301 [2006 ed. and Supp.
 IV]).
 Conversely, the extensive land use and building code related regulations that govern real property (and any homestead protection granted thereunder) are inapplicable to vessels.

 Soon after the Lozman case was decided, a Dutch developer client of Barsh’s known for its floating projects in the Maldives and Dubai, proposed a residential community comprised of 29 single-family floating islands and one “amenity” island in a privately owned lake in northeast Miami, with direct access to the Atlantic Ocean.1 The proposed Amillarah Private Islands development was designed to be virtually self-sustaining.
 Freshwater would be provided by collectors and advanced filtration systems.
 Solar panels and hydrogen-powered generators would provide electricity.
 Solid waste would be gathered by a private contractor, and a special vessel would be available for the exclusive use of municipal emergency responders.
 Each of the 6,900 square foot villa islands and the 6,800 square foot amenity island would be equipped with a biological sewage facility to address wastewater and sewage consistent with federal environmental regulations.
 Most importantly, the islands would be affixed to the lake bottom by a patented foundation and mooring system that fluctuated with water levels.
-By deploying cutting-edge technology and sustainable building designs, the developer would eliminate the need for the floating islands to connect to existing potable water supplies,
+By deploying cutting-edge technology and sustainable building designs, the developer would eliminate the need for the floating islands to connect to existing potable water supplies, waste water collection systems, or to electric utilities.
+The project was designed and marketed as climate resilient.

 The opportunities for floating structures are not confined to residential uses but extend to more traditional infrastructure, including roads, bridges, and even cruise terminals.
 For instance, floating infrastructure could be used to address concerns with “stranded infrastructure” in situations when demographic changes have rendered the infrastructure under-utilized or obsolete.
 Rather than build a new parking garage on a coastal site, what if one could build a floating parking lot that could be moved via water to serve another venue and then removed later when the event concluded?

-Similarly, the ability to move a water treatment plant closer to the populations that the plant would serve and then
+Similarly, the ability to move a water treatment plant closer to the populations that the plant would serve and then re-locate that facility to another location as demographics change or in the event of a natural disaster could prove invaluable.

 In the wake of Hurricane Irma, there was a significant concern that one or more of the bridges that serve as the main terrestrial route from the Florida Keys to the mainland would be knocked out, rendering those attempting to evacuate stranded.
 The ability to install a floating bridge or road in such emergency circumstances would serve as an essential public safety function.